DokiDokiModManager/Help/user-guide/setup.md

 Once your download is done, open it from your file manager (you may need to use the terminal on Linux).
 Say yes to any prompts you may receive

 **Windows may warn you that DDMM is not commonly downloaded and may be unsafe.
-This is a false positive - choose "Run Anyway".**
+This is a false positive - choose "More Info" then "Run Anyway".**

 Installation will take about a minute.
 After this, Doki Doki Mod Manager will appear in your programs menu, and the app will start for the first time.